START-Hack/Syngenta_STARTHACK25/README.md

 The following individuals will be onsite to provide support in tackling the hack case:

+-Marco Issenmann (Head Digital Marketing and Branding)

 - Kiran Joseph (Head IT & Digital Biologicals)

 - Conor Marsh (Digital Innovation and Strategic Partnerships Lead)

+- Paolo Di Lernia (Head of Seedcare and Biologicals Communications)

 - Pradeep Kethireddy (Platform Manager)

-- Marco Issenmann (Head Digital Marketing and Branding)

-- Paolo Di Lernia (Head of Seedcare and Biologicals Communications)

 ## <p align="center"> Prize - the winning team members will each receive: </p>